sabegg2/Project3/README.md

 The elements of the dashboard are:

 (1a) A radio button list with three options: Wind Speed, Wind Direction, Temperature.
 This allows different data to be to be selected and viewed.
 All of the plots and metadata update when a new option is selected.
-The Wind Speed is the default when the page first loads.
+Wind speed is the default when the page first loads.
 (1b) A radio button filter with two options: All wind speeds, or wind speeds greater than 1m/s (2.2 mph).
 All of the plots and metadata update when a new option is selected.
-The All wind speeds is the default when the page first loads.
+All wind speeds is the default when the page first loads.

 <img src="images/select.png" width=400>